Elections in Thailand: House of Representatives

 The House of Representatives consists of 500 members, of which 350 are directly elected through the first past the post system in which each member represents one "constituency".
 The other 150 is elected through party lists given to the election commission by the political parties before election day.
 In the current system as laid out by the 2017 constitution, known as "mixed member apportionment (MMA)", the voter casts a single vote for a constituency MP, which is then also used in the calculation of the party list seats.
 This differs from the previous 2007 constitution, where the vote for constituency MP and party list MP were separate.

 Special elections can be called if the candidate fail to pass the commission's standards (known as yellow-cards) or if a vacancy occurs.
 The commission also have the authority to annul or ban candidates based on their standards (red-cards).
-The last election for the House occurred in 2019, with a special election being held in Chiang Mai after the winning candidate was disqualified.
 The House has a term of four years but may be dissolved before that time.

 Senate

 The current 250 senators of the Senate of Thailand were not elected, but were appointed by the National Council for Peace and Order, the military junta which ruled Thailand from 2014 to the 2019 general election.
 The 2017 constitution does not include elections for the Senate.

 In the previous 2007 constitution, the Senate was composed of 150 members.
 Of these, 76 were directly elected, while 74 members were appointed.
 Of the elected members, 75 came from the Provinces of Thailand, and one from the Bangkok Metropolitan Area.
 The election was based on the first past the post system.
-The last election for the Senate occurred in 2014.
+The last election for the Senate under this system occurred in 2014.
+Under the 2017 constitution, the Senate is indirectly elected by the candidate pool.
+The most recent election was held in 2024.

 The Senate is a non-partisan chamber and therefore candidates cannot be a member of a political party.
 Terms are fixed at six years.

-Local Administration
+Local administration

 There are three different levels of municipalities (เทศบาล), which all elect their own municipal council and mayor.
 The municipalities are split into constituencies, which each elect six councillors.
 The number of constituencies depends on the municipal level.